lineality/dungeon_of_notebooks_coding_study_tools/README.md

 An example approach to covering a Computer Science, Programing, and Coding curriculum can be found here: https://github.com/lineality/cs-computer-science-curriculum

-An example approach to integrating problem solving skills and team-coordination project skills into study materials which will be important for Dungeon of Notebooks is here: https://github.com/lineality/adding_python_libraries_to_AWS_Lambda_function
+An example of an approach to integrating problem-solving-skills and team-coordination-project-skills together into lessons and study-materials is here: https://github.com/lineality/adding_python_libraries_to_AWS_Lambda_function This combination of curricula is a high priority goal for Dungeon of Notebooks.

 # Story Puzzles and Coding Challenges